coderx400/sota-mapper/source/README.txt

 - player position updates automatically on map while in a map for which there is a map data .csv file
 - when first entering a map, it is necessary to do 1 manual /loc to sync

+NEXT RELEASE
+- added status bar which shows name of map item on mouse over for items which render as images (due to the presence of a .PNG with matching name in the data/icons folder)